yoniblum/Machine-Learning-Data-Visualization/README.md

-Part 3
+Part 3 Setup for Machine Learning algorithm

-Since I do not have the time to actually implement the ML algorithm I will explain my process.

-We know that certain skills are correlated with certain industries in a way that is possibly linearly related.
+Certain skills are correlated with certain industries in a way that is possibly linearly related.
 For example, the technology sector will have a much higher demand for technical skills like programming.
 In order to calculate the strength of the correlation between skills (as keywords) and industries, we can look at the frequency at which jobs in some industries demand said skills.
 From this we can find a value for the correlation.

 Example  (Made up numbers)